strawberrypie/rusentiment/en_annotation.md

 </tbody>
 </table>

-<div style="text-align: justify"> All of the above cases (whether they deal with the speaker’s emotions/mood or evaluation/attitude) are cases of explicit sentiment - you can tell the sentiment because it is clearly stated in the post.
+All of the above cases (whether they deal with the speaker’s emotions/mood or evaluation/attitude) are cases of explicit sentiment - you can tell the sentiment because it is clearly stated in the post.
 However, in many cases the sentiment may be implicit - you can understand how the speaker feels or what his/her attitude towards something is, but it is not expressed directly.
-Cases of implicit sentiment include:</div>
+Cases of implicit sentiment include:

 <table class="tg" style="width: 637px;">
 <tbody>